r-huijts/opentk-mcp/README.md

 The project leverages Bert Hubert's tkconv service as its primary data source, which provides a more accessible API than the official Dutch Parliament APIs.

-## Search Functionality

-The search functionality is particularly sophisticated, supporting:

-- Simple keyword searches: `kunstmatige intelligentie`
-- Exact phrase searches: `"kunstmatige intelligentie"`
-- Exclusion searches: `Hubert NOT Bruls`
-- Boolean operators: `OR`, `NEAR()`

-The implementation handles various edge cases:
-- Preserves quotes in search queries
-- Uses proper content type headers
-- Implements fallback mechanisms for API errors
-- Provides meaningful error messages

-## Error Handling

-The API service includes robust error handling:
-- Graceful handling of API errors (4xx, 5xx)
-- Fallback to simplified queries when complex ones fail
-- Detailed error messages for debugging
-- Proper logging to stderr (not stdout, which would break the stdio transport)

-## Configuration

-The server connects to Bert Hubert's [tkconv service](https://berthub.eu/tkconv/) as its primary data source, which provides a more accessible API than the official Dutch Parliament APIs.
-This service, created by Bert Hubert, does the heavy lifting of collecting, organizing, and making available Dutch parliamentary data in a developer-friendly format.
-Our MCP server builds upon this foundation to create a standardized interface for AI assistants to interact with this valuable data.

-## License

-MIT

-## Conclusion

-The OpenTK MCP server provides a robust and well-structured interface to Dutch parliamentary data, making it accessible to AI assistants through the Model Context Protocol.
-Its modular design, comprehensive API, and thorough testing ensure reliable access to parliamentary information for AI-assisted research, analysis, and information retrieval.

 ## Installation

 ### 1. 1.
 Using Claude Desktop with NPM Package